 Public and community (SEAL) perception has arguably been set by the publisher (Penguin USA) that this is a “tell all” book.
 My take is that we wait to pass judgement until the book is released and everyone has had a look.
-While the timing of this book is up for debate, I personally think everyone will be surprised to find out that no Operational Security issues are at hand.

 There’s blood in the water and the media sharks are hungry with the book “No Easy Day”, authored by a former DEVGRU Operator who was a team leader on the raid that killed UBL.